konveyor/konveyor.github.io/content/Pelorus/DevGuide.md

     └── tests
         └── test_<NAME>.py
 ```
-## Python Dev Environment Setup and and Repo Setup
+### Python development environment setup and and repo setup
 Install Python (version >= 3.9 but < 3.11) after cloning the repo.
 Running `make dev-env` should be enough to get started.

 This will: